50 Cent Drops Major ‘Power’ Season 4 Revelation, Premiere Date To Be Announced

 Power Season 4 has a lot of hype behind it after an explosive third season finale.
 Curtis “50 Cent” Jackson has teased new cast members on the Starz hit show as fans await the release date.
 The rapper and actor dropped another bombshell before quickly deleting the Instagram post.

-Fans captured the Instagram post in which 50 Cent states that Tommy has a twin brother that he was separated from at birth, who may appear on Season 4 of Power.
+Fans captured the Instagram post in which 50 Cent states that Tommy has a twin brother that he was separated from at birth who may appear on Season 4 of Power.

 50 Cent Tommy & twin brothers were separated at birth,POWER will return soon are you ready? #effenvodka pic.twitter.com/eBaROcCDq5